Le-Xiaohuai-speech/SKIP-DPCRN/README.md

 # SKIP-DPCRN
-Implementation of the DPCRN model with skipping strategy in the submitted manuscript for IEEE/ACM TASLP.
+Implementation of the DPCRN model with skipping strategy in the accepted manuscript for IEEE/ACM TASLP.

 # Requirements
 tensorflow>=1.14,